davin12345678910/CSE403_RCRSPTeam/reports/Week5_status_report.md

 ### Chairnet Muche
 I contributed to the front-end aspect of the document and performed revisions and writing on other sections as needed.
 I initiated LoginPage.js to demonstrate its functionality when students input their UW email and password.
 Currently, I am focused on developing the front-end component of the project.
 I helped with the front-end design.

-what i learned:
+what I learned:
 I learned about how the interfaces between software components work.
 I learned how important all components are and how to connect all the components.

-what i had trouble on:
+what I had trouble on:
 I had trouble understanding how components worked in react.
 I have had trouble trying to connect the front end to the back end and how to complete the application.

-what i am stuck on:
+what I am stuck on:
 I am stuck on the the way to style the webpages for our website.
 I need more time to implement the front end.

 ### Foad Shariat
 I helped with the front-end elements needed for the project.
 I also helped with the design details in the document.
 I have seeded the react app with the basic components and have started working on the front-end design.

-what i learned:
+what I learned:
 I learned about the MVC and tried to see if we could use soft of the software components in MVC as one of our software compoenents.
 I learned how much React can improve the front-end elements, how other components must be included within the design, and can fully improve the overall front-end.

-what i had trouble on:
+what I had trouble on:
 i had trouble finding the needed endpoints for our API since there are so many things that we need, where I had trouble picking the library to use

-what i am stuck on
+what I am stuck on:
 I am still struggling to find the best design for the webpages, I am stuck on seeing if we need more libraries to improve the front end.